I’ll make you better at math

 Side trips

-Very often, as I nudge a student trying to work a particular problem, I see that there’s precursor math they don’t know or that they forgot.
+Very often, as I nudge a student trying to work a particular problem, I see that there’s precursor math concept they don’t know or that they forgot.
 Forging ahead is a recipe for frustration.
 Let’s take a side trip to get them to understand some underlying concepts.
 When we return to the target problem, things become easier or at least less difficult.

 Free Workshop